 and not even bat an eye until five hundred police divisions and ten centuries of jurisprudence come parachuting into your call centre.

 Sex is not the naked guy in front of you in the motel room who breaks your heart with his beauty and devours you with his longing while the afternoon sun beats through closed curtains.
 Sex has left the building, and sex is never now.
 Sex is just a possibility, the next big thing, the guy or guys, bland and identical as supermarket fruit, a certain number of GPS yards away (maybe even in the next motel room) who are out there waiting to be recruited; so you must log on —sexual encounters without a device no longer exist—line-up ten, then dump nine, exactly what they’re doing to you.
-The result being that sex is handily avoided, time’s up! though you’ve started to think there’s something suspicious about the way your desktop background keeps changing.
+The result is that sex is handily avoided, time’s up! and besides, you’ve started to wonder if there’s something suspicious about the way your desktop background keeps changing.

 Did you do something malicious to my computer?
 You are awful!

 Sex is the great defiler of the under-prepared and the irresistible tempter of the over-informed.
-Sex makes us cry, reflexively, “What about the children?” because sex involves body parts, names of body parts, male lust and female mystery, parental control and teenage curiosity, and someone, somewhere is going to have the awful idea of teaching sex, the names of body parts, how to deal with male lust, how to give consent.
+Sex makes us cry, reflexively, “What about the children?” because sex involves body parts, male lust and female mystery, parental control and teenage curiosity, and someone, somewhere is going to have the awful idea of teaching the names of body parts, how to deal with male lust, how to give consent.
 But if you name those body parts, they’ll start to pay attention to them, and if they can give consent, what’s stopping them from skipping chemistry class, giving consent, and creating a few explosions of their own?